ComputationalBiomechanicsLab/PlantarFlexorAssist/README.md

 The files are provided to facilitate reproducibility, enable additional analyses, and serve as starting points for future SCONE optimization studies.

+Here is a revised repository structure description reflecting the new organization:

+---

-## Repository Structure
+# Repository Structure

-### 1. SCONE
+## 1. SCONE Setup Files

-The SCONE folder contains two main components:

-#### Results

-This directory contains simulation results for unimpaired and plantarflexor-weakness (PF) gait models.

-The results of the **unimpaired** and **PF** models were originally obtained from the study:

-*"Predicting gait adaptations due to ankle plantarflexor muscle weakness and contracture using physics-based musculoskeletal simulations."*

-These models were used as baseline models in the present study.

-In addition, two subject-specific models were generated in this work:

-* **95th-percentile male model**
-* **5th-percentile female model**

-These models were developed to investigate the effects of plantarflexor muscle weakness across different anthropometric characteristics and to generate the corresponding impaired gait simulations.

-#### Optimization Setups

-This directory contains all files required to reproduce the SCONE optimization studies presented in the manuscript.
+This folder contains all files required to reproduce the SCONE optimization studies presented in the manuscript.

-For the assisted-gait simulations, an additional assistance controller was integrated into the original gait controller.
-The assistance controller was implemented in **Lua** and operated alongside the baseline gait control framework during optimization and simulation.
+The optimization setups include the baseline gait controllers as well as the assistance controller used for the assisted-gait simulations.
+The assistance controller was implemented in Lua and integrated with the original gait controller, operating alongside the baseline control framework during optimization and simulation.

-### 2. Visualization Folder
+## 2. Visualization

-The Visualization folder contains MATLAB scripts used to process and extract data from SCONE simulation results.
+This folder contains the MATLAB scripts used to process, analyze, and visualize the SCONE simulation results presented in the manuscript.

+The folder includes:

+* **SCONE Results** – A compressed archive containing the SCONE simulation results required by the visualization scripts.
-These scripts were developed to generate the figures and analyses presented in the manuscript and may also be used for further post-processing of the simulation outputs.
+* MATLAB scripts for extracting gait data, performing post-processing, and generating the figures and analyses presented in the manuscript.

+> **Important:** **Before running any MATLAB visualization script, you must first extract (unzip) the `SCONE Results` archive.
+The scripts are configured to access the simulation results from the extracted folder, and they will not run correctly if the archive remains compressed.**